 Categories And Products

 Adding categories and products is very simple, and you get the option to hide categories while you populate them with data.
 You can clone products to make adding lots of them a breeze, and there are advanced options for adding product SKU's, weight (for calculating delivery charges) and gift wrapping.
 It's possible to build a custom list of product options for example engraving messages, sending personal messages or uploading images to be printed on a T-shirt.
 It's a comprehensive system which will support all but the most demanding of store owners.

 Apps And Tools

 EKM has a big list of extra features that you can install to add functionality to your store.
-From Abandoned cart statistics to adding a Wordpress blog, there is a huge range of Apps to choose from that have been developed over the years.
+From Abandoned cart statistics to adding a Wordpress blog, there is a vast range of Apps to choose from that have been developed over the years.
 It's done this way so that complete beginners to an eCommerce solution don't get overloaded with piles of stuff to configure.

 You just select the Apps that are important to you and go ahead and install them.
 For fans of giving customers good reasons to return to your store, there are some great add-ons including Discount Management (coupon codes) Promo stickers and Loyalty points.